PyvesB/AntiWorldFly/README.md

 # Project status

-This project is no longer offically maintained.
-I, Sidpatchy, have forked the plugin and intend to continue development in the future.
-New builds can be found in the [releases section of this repository](https://github.com/PyvesB/AntiWorldFly/releases).
+This project is no longer maintained by its original author.
+I, Sidpatchy, have taken over development of the plugin and intend to continue development in the future.
+New builds can be found in the [releases section of this repository](https://github.com/PyvesB/AntiWorldFly/releases), as well as on Bukkit and Spigot.

 Over the next couple of days I will be working on writing new and improved documentation as well as cleaning up the plugin.